 Using Cube Versions

-This appendix describes how to use the cube version feature, which enables you to modify a cube definition, build it, and provide it to users, with only a short disruption of running queries.
-This appendix discusses the following topics:
+This article describes how to use the cube version feature, which enables you to modify a cube definition, build it, and provide it to users, with only a short disruption of running queries.

 This feature requires twice the amount of disk space, per cube.
-Also, this feature requires editing the cube class in Atelier.
+Also, this feature requires editing the cube class in Studio.

 The cube version feature enables you to modify a cube definition, build it, and provide it to users, with only a short disruption of running queries.
 The feature works as follows: